ivicajerkovic/Simple-Regression-Automation-Framework/README.md

 - At this point, the framework is set up and ready to use.
 Refer to the documentation below for further instructions.

 ## Motivation
 The Regression Automation Framework (SRAF) emerges from the need to address the drawbacks of manual testing.
 Manual regression testing can be repetitive, time-consuming, error-prone, and lacks scalability.
 SRAF aims to make website regression testing easy by abstracting coding from testing and employing a simple English vocabulary to devise test scenarios.
+Hence, you don't need to learn Java, Python or any other language to create regression automation scripts.

 ## Why Automate with SRAF?
 - **Consistency and Repeatability**: With SRAF, tests can be executed repeatedly across different environments, ensuring that the test scenarios remain consistent.